Ryan McGinley: Work

 McGinley's early work was primarily shot on 35mm film and using Yashica T4s and Leica R8s.
 Since 2004, McGinley's style has evolved from documenting his friends in real-life situations towards creating envisioned situations that can be photographed.
 He casts his subjects at rock ‘n’ roll festivals, art schools, and street castings in cities.
-In describing the essence of youth and adventure central to McGinley's work, Jeffrey Kluger wrote in TIME, "Photography is about freezing a moment in time; McGinley's is about freezing a stage in a lifetime.
-Young and beautiful is as fleeting as a camera snap— and thus all the more worth preserving."
+In describing the essence of youth and adventure central to McGinley's work, Jeffrey Kluger wrote in Time, "Photography is about freezing a moment in time; McGinley's is about freezing a stage in a lifetime.
+Young and beautiful is as fleeting as a camera snap—and thus all the more worth preserving."
 In 2007, critic Philip Gefter wrote, "He was a fly on the wall.
 But then he began to direct the activities, photographing his subjects in a cinema-verite mode.
 'I got to the point where I couldn't wait for the pictures to happen anymore,' he said.
 'I was wasting time, and so I started making pictures happen.
 It borders between being set up or really happening.
 There's that fine line.'"
-This transition to creating work with an emphasis on heavy pre-production is embodied in McGinley's famous summer cross-country road trip series.
-In a 2014 feature, GQ wrote, "His road trips, legendary among city-dwelling creatives under 30 (they all know someone who knows someone who went on one), have been annual summer occasions for almost a decade.
+The transition to creating work with an emphasis on heavy pre-production is embodied in McGinley's famous summer cross-country road trip series.
+In a 2014 feature, GQ said, "His road trips, legendary among city-dwelling creatives under 30 (they all know someone who knows someone who went on one), have been annual summer occasions for almost a decade.
 McGinley and his assistants start planning the journey in January.
 They consult maps, newspapers, travel books.
 It usually starts with a specific desire—wanting to shoot kids in a cypress tree with Spanish moss, say—and the trip itself is plotted according to where such a setting can be found."
-As McGinley continued this series, he began incorporating different elements into his photos, such as shooting with fireworks, animals, and in extreme locations like caves.
+As McGinley continued the series, he began incorporating different elements into his photos, such as shooting with fireworks, animals, and in extreme locations like caves.

 In conversation with filmmaker Gus Van Sant, McGinley described his practice of making photographs on the road and outside of his New York City based studio, "Such a big part of what I do is removing myself and other people from the city.
 Taking people to these beautiful and remote locations, being together for long periods of time, getting that intimacy, and doing all these intense activities together every day.
 In a way, it's like a bizarre summer camp or like touring in a rock band or traveling circus.
 It's all those things combined.
 Just taking everyone out of their element so you have their full attention."